There are over 25,000 species of orchids. So they’re a diverse group! In fact they’re one of the largest families of flowering plants on earth.

 Light

 Most orchids prefer bright, indirect light.
-East-facing windows are typically ideal, offering morning sunlight without the intensity of afternoon rays.
-If your orchid isn’t blooming, it might not be getting enough light.
+East facing windows are usually a good and safe choice as they will have morning sunlight without the intensity of afternoon sun.
+And if your orchid isn’t blooming it might not be getting enough light.

 Watering

-Overwatering is one of the most common mistakes.
-Allow the potting mix to dry out slightly between waterings, and always ensure that the pot has good drainage.
-Watering once a week is generally sufficient, but this can vary depending on the orchid species and the environment.
+And always make sure the pot your orchid is in has good drainage.
+Watering once a week is usually enough but it can vary depending on the species and the environment it’s in.

 Humidity

-Orchids generally thrive in higher humidity environments, around 50-70%.
-You can increase humidity by placing the orchid on a tray filled with pebbles and water or by using a room humidifier.
+You can increase the humidity by putting your orchid on a tray filled with pebbles and water or by using a room humidifier.

 Fertilizing